Museum Collection Storage & Preservation Solutions

 Museum Cabinets Storage

-Since storage is such a huge factor in the preservation of historical objects, we’ve designed many different types of cabinets for storing anything—including sensitive items like plant, insect, and biological specimens.
+Since storage is such a huge factor in the preservation of historical objects, we’ve designed many different types of cabinets for storing anything—including sensitive items like plants, insects, and biological specimens.

 These are some of the types of cabinets we offer that can work well for your museum: